timofeymukha/libWallModelledLES/README.md

 # README #

-libWallModelledLES is a library based on OpenFOAMÂ® technology, extending the capabilties of OpenFOAM in the area of wall-modelled LES (WMLES).
+libWallModelledLES is a library based on OpenFOAM® technology, extending the capabilties of OpenFOAM in the area of wall-modelled LES (WMLES).
 In particular, so called wall-stress models are considered.
 These aim at correctly predicting the wall shear stress at the wall without the need